 I recently decided to try a service that does just that, and it’s called WebProtectMe.
 This service allows families to build custom filters around what they do and do not want their devices to have access to.
 That way if a child accidentally clicks on an inappropriate website or link, a blocked message appears and access is unavailable.
 Customizing the filters can be done easily from an app, so access to different sites can be adjusted and adapted as your family’s needs change.
 The app gives you a list of general search topics that can be blocked (such as nudity, violence, gambling sites and sites using offensive language) which you can adjust as to what you feel is needed for your family.
 You can also block specific terms or topics that might be of concern to you (such as the name of a TV show, an online game, website or a specific search term such as “zombies”).

 When you purchase the premium version of this service ($9.99 per month) you also get a companion app which has a parental feature that allows parents to monitor search terms and activities so that they can have an effective tool for having open conversations with children regarding their search history.
 It also allows you to see the time that family members are using devices, to help you monitor how often the internet is being used in the home.
 Sometimes this is even a good wake-up call for us adults who don’t always realize how much time we spend online!
+In addition, if you want a secure and fast internet connection, make sure to get a reliable internet service from professional home internet services that can offer competitive prices and great service.

 So far I am really impressed with the customization features of the app.
 It is so easy to add and adjust filtering options that I feel it is something that can easily evolve and adapt as our family’s internet usage and demands change.
 I was also very impressed with the customer support that is available as a chat icon right within the app, allowing you to chat directly with support staff who are there to answer any questions and walk you through any technical difficulties.